JFujitaD/Pygame-Basic/README.md

 # Pygame Manager
-This is an interface that allows the user to easily interface with pygame.
+This allows the user to easily interface with pygame and write their own games with ease.

 ## Screenshots
 ![Space Shooter](Images/pb-demo.PNG?raw=true)